m-reiter/klima/INSTALL_en.md

 - Tkellermin, Tkellermax, and Thysterese

   Minimum and maximum temperature to prevent overheating or -cooling the cellar.
-If outside is colder than inside and lower then Tkellermin, the fans are only switched on if the inside temperature is at least Thysterese °C above Tkellermin.
+If outside is colder than inside and lower than Tkellermin, the fans are only switched on if the inside temperature is at least Thysterese °C above Tkellermin.
 When the inside temperature reaches Tkellermin, the fans will be switched off.
 Tkellermax is handled correspondingly.

 - DPmargin und DPhysterese